ethantilley/AgeOfGatherers/README.md

 ## Use

-Clone repo and build it in unity or [check out it itchio](https://ethantilley.itch.io/creaturefeature) and download it there (maybe an old version)
+Clone repo and build it in unity or [check out its itchio](https://ethantilley.itch.io/creaturefeature) and download it there (maybe an old version)

 ## Why